 Updated March 2017

-While Arc'teryx maintained its position at the top of the jacket heap overall, our latest round of testing revealed some new award winners for specific applications.
+Staying on top of the hardshell market, we added information about the recent design updates to the Arc'teryx Alpha FL and the Outdoor Research Furio.
+This latest round of testing revealed some new award winners for specific applications.
 For example, we gave an award to the model that best protects from rainy weather, as well as the top model for moderate to high levels of aerobic activity.
 We were surprised that the highest prices in this category did not translate into the highest scores this year.
 For more clarity, we added graphs and charts to show every model's performance score in each metric.

 Best Overall Hardshell Jacket